The Dermatologist-Approved Nighttime Skin-Care Routine You Need to Try

-Step 2: Exfoliate Regularly
+Step #3: Exfoliate Regularly

-Step 3: Apply Serum
+Step #4: Apply Serum

-Up next: Anti-aging serums.
-Dr. Engelman reaches for one that’s formulated to help prevent and correct the appearance of fine lines and wrinkles, while improving the texture and tone of the complexion.
-She then follows with a prescription retinoid.
+Next, Dr. Engelman reaches for an anti-aging serum that’s formulated to help prevent and correct the appearance of fine lines and wrinkles, while improving the texture and tone of the complexion.
+She follows up with a prescription retinoid.
 “These vitamin A derivatives are the ultimate multi-taskers,” she explains.

-When using retinol, start at a lower concentration first and slowly work your way up to build your skin’s tolerance.
-Start by using retinol once or twice a week, gradually increasing frequency as needed to every other day, or every night.
-Just be sure to apply a broad-spectrum sunscreen every morning, as retinol can cause skin sensitivity to sunlight.
+When using retinol, start at a lower concentration and slowly increase it to build your skin’s tolerance.
+Start by using retinol once or twice a week and gradually build up the frequency as needed to every other day, or every night.
+Just be sure to apply a broad-spectrum sunscreen every morning because retinol can cause skin sensitivity to sunlight.

-Step 4: Hydrate Your Skin
+Step #4: Hydrate Your Skin

 After cleansing, exfoliating and applying your favorite serums, it’s time to hydrate your skin.
 “The skin can lose a lot of water while you sleep,” Dr. Engelman says, “So, I like to use hydrating products that are specifically formulated for overnight use, like an overnight mask.”
 With so many product formulations out there designed to target specific skin types and concerns at every price point, there’s bound to be a moisturizer match for you.